 Be sure to get plenty of extra rest before and during your trip and be aware that traveling by air increases your risk of blood clots.
 It is important to stand and stretch every 1-2 hours.
 Booking an aisle seat will help allow you to do this more comfortably.
 Always wear your seat belt while seated in case of turbulence and remember to stay hydrated by drinking plenty of water.

 If you plan on traveling internationally, make every effort to do this early on in your pregnancy.
-Check with your travel agent about any illnesses, outbreaks, or epidemic reports coming from the countries you’re planning to visit and what vaccines are necessary when traveling to those destinations.
+Check with your travel agent about any illnesses, outbreaks, or epidemic reports coming from the countries you’re planning to visit and which vaccines are necessary when traveling to those destinations.

 Ideally, vaccines should be given before you become pregnant, however your doctor can discuss with you the risks of a disease vs. the risk of each vaccine required.

 Due to the possibility of contracting the Zika virus, travel to Mexico, South America, or the Caribbean is not recommended.
-There are no known vaccines against the Zika virus.
+There are no known vaccines against the Zika virus. if your partner has travled to these areas, condom use is recommended.

 It is important to check the limitations of your health insurance, since many insurance plans have restrictions for coverage of medical costs incurred out of state.